XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 It's currently not possible to use self-hosted runners hosted in GitHub organization X while calling on workflows in GitHub organization Y.

 To be able to use self-hosted runners you have to import the repository to organization X **not fork** the [workflow repository](https://github.com/XenitAB/azure-devops-templates) and make it public.
-Else private repositories located in organization X won't be able to find the workflows.
+If you don't do this private repositories located in organization X won't be able to find the workflows.

 ### Azure Service Principal